- 3,000+ orders per month

 We now save a lot of money and ship faster based on distributed inventory.
 So far, we are shipping out of two of ShipBob’s fulfillment centers.
 We use the locations that optimize and reduce the distance traveled to get our products into our customers’ hands faster.
 When shipping glass bottles, especially in the winter, the longer the transit time, the more likely it is to break.
 We see that our customers are getting their packages safer, with fewer frozen bottles exploding.

-ShipBob’s technology integrates with our Shopify Plus store and works well with other tools we use that ShipBob partners with such as Gorgias and Recharge.
+ShipBob’s technology integrates with our Shopify Plus site and works well with other tools we use that ShipBob partners with such as Gorgias and Recharge.
 Using ShipBob’s 2-Day Express Shipping program, we are able to offer 2-day shipping via ground to 80% of our customer base, which is much cheaper than expedited air.

 “We definitely see benefits with ShipBob’s 2-day shipping capabilities.
 With Amazon Prime and shoppers expecting 2-day shipping at this point, it’s definitely being chosen when it’s offered on our store.”

 Lindsay Louise, Fulfillment & Retail Manager at Synchro